Undergraduate Program Requirements

 *Students majoring in mathematics may not declare the mathematics minor within the same degree program.
 It must be in a separate degree.
 The same applies to SDS majors and the SDS minor.

-Students pursuing an SDS major or a mathematics major with either the Probability & Statistics or General/Applied emphasis may be interested in applying for the Accelerated Master's Program (AMP) in Statistics.
+Students pursuing an SDS major or a mathematics major with either the Probability & Statistics or General/Applied emphasis may be interested in applying for the Accelerated Master's Program (AMP) in Statistics & Data Science.

-The Accelerated Master's Program requirements and admissions criteria are set by the Graduate Interdisciplinary Program in Statistics.
-Click the link above for more information about requirements, eligibility, and to submit questions to the Statistics program coordinator.
+The Accelerated Master's Program requirements and admissions criteria are set by the Graduate Interdisciplinary Program in Statistics & Data Science.
+Click the link above for more information about requirements, eligibility, and to submit questions to the SDS program coordinator.

 In choosing your combination of majors and minors, keep in mind the following restrictions on double-dipping within the Mathematics Department's programs:

 - A double major or degree in mathematics and statistics & data science is possible, with the requirement that students complete at least 21 unique units in each major; because of the way the majors are structured, this means that students will take 7 unique upper-division courses in each major.
 If you anticipate overlapping courses, speak with your faculty advisor about making substitutions or changing your math major emphasis to avoid this.